Why is it important to arrange the major sections of an APA-style paper in the correct order?

 - Presents a report of the writer(s)’ research and findings

 - Includes four sections (typically): the introduction, method, results, and discussion

 - Provides the reader with pertinent information about the paper’s topic

-- References page: acts as the fourth major section of the document
+- References: acts as the fourth major section of the document

 - Presents a compilation of the sources cited in the paper

 - Provides a comprehensive list of works that appear as in-text citations in the paper